Highest averages method: Zero-seat apportionments

-Huntington-Hill, Dean, and Adams' method all have a value of 0 for the first fencepost, giving an average of ∞.
+Huntington–Hill, Dean, and Adams' method all have a value of 0 for the first fencepost, giving an average of ∞.
 Thus, without a threshold, all parties that have received at least one vote will also receive at least one seat.
-This property can be desirable (as when apportioning seats to states) or undesirable (as when apportioning seats to party lists in an election), in which case the first divisor may be adjusted to create a natural threshold.
+This property can be desirable (as when assigning seats to constituencies in a reapportionment operation) or undesirable (as when assigning seats to party lists in an election), in which case the first divisor may be adjusted to create a natural threshold.

 Bias

 There are many metrics of seat bias.
-While the Webster method is sometimes described as "uniquely" unbiased, this uniqueness property relies on a technical definition of bias, which is defined as the average difference between a state's number of seats and its seat entitlement.
+While the Webster/Sainte-Laguë method is sometimes described as "uniquely" unbiased, this uniqueness property relies on a technical definition of bias, which is defined as the average difference between a state's number of seats and its seat entitlement.
 In other words, a method is called unbiased if the number of seats a state receives is, on average across many elections, equal to its seat entitlement.

-By this definition, the Webster method is the least-biased apportionment method, while Huntington-Hill exhibits a mild bias towards smaller parties.
-However, other researchers have noted that slightly different definitions of bias, generally based on percent errors, find the opposite result (The Huntington-Hill method is unbiased, while the Webster method is slightly biased towards large parties).
+By this definition, the Webster/Sainte-Laguë method is the least-biased apportionment method, while Huntington–Hill exhibits a mild bias towards smaller parties.
+However, other researchers have noted that slightly different definitions of bias, generally based on percent errors, find the opposite result (The Huntington–Hill method is unbiased, while the Webster/Sainte-Laguë method is slightly biased towards large parties).

 In practice, the difference between these definitions is small when handling parties or states with more than one seat.
-Thus, both the Huntington-Hill and Webster methods can be considered unbiased or low-bias methods (unlike the Jefferson or Adams methods).
-A 1929 report to Congress by the National Academy of Sciences recommended the Huntington-Hill method, while the Supreme Court has ruled the choice to be a matter of opinion.
+Thus, both the Huntington–Hill and Webster/Sainte-Laguë methods can be considered unbiased or low-bias methods (unlike the D'Hondt or Adams methods).
+A 1929 report to the US Congress by the National Academy of Sciences recommended the Huntington–Hill method, while the Supreme Court of the United States has ruled the choice between these systems to be a matter of opinion.

 Comparison and examples

-Example: Jefferson
+Example: D'Hondt

-The following example shows how Jefferson's method can differ substantially from less-biased methods such as Webster.
+The following example shows how the D'Hondt method can differ substantially from less-biased methods such as Webster/Sainte-Laguë.
 In this election, the largest party wins 46% of the vote, but takes 52.5% of the seats, enough to win a majority outright against a coalition of all other parties (which together reach 54% of the vote).
 Moreover, it does this in violation of quota: the largest party is entitled only to 9.7 seats, but it wins 11 regardless.
 The largest congressional district is nearly twice the size of the smallest district.
-The Webster method shows none of these properties, with a maximum error of 22.6%.
+The Webster/Sainte-Laguë method shows none of these properties, with a maximum error of 22.6%.